missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 1. A common issue is that a port you want to listen on is already taken by another process.
 Let's learn how to discover that process pid.
 First execute `python -m http.server 4444` to start a minimal web server listening on port `4444`.
 On a separate terminal run `lsof | grep LISTEN` to print all listening processes and ports.
 Find that process pid and terminate it by running `kill <PID>`.

 1. Limiting processes resources can be another handy tool in your toolbox.
 Try running `stress -c 3` and visualize the CPU consumption with `htop`.
 Now, execute `taskset --cpu-list 0,2 stress -c 3` and visualize it.
-Is `stress` taking three CPUs, why not?
+Is `stress` taking three CPUs?
+Why not?
 Read [`man taskset`](http://man7.org/linux/man-pages/man1/taskset.1.html).
 Challenge: achieve the same using [`cgroups`](http://man7.org/linux/man-pages/man7/cgroups.7.html).
 Try limiting the memory consumption of `stress -m`.

 1. (Advanced) The command `curl ipinfo.io` performs a HTTP request an fetches information about your public IP.
 Open [Wireshark](https://www.wireshark.org/) and try to sniff the request and reply packets that `curl` sent and received.
 (Hint: Use the `http` filter to just watch HTTP packets).